pauldmccarthy/fsleyes/userdoc/ortho_lightbox_views.rst

    <ortho_lightbox_views_view_settings_movie_mode>`.

-6. **Toggle cursor** This button allows you to turn the location cursor on and off.
+6. **Toggle cursor/labels** This button allows you to turn the location cursor and anatomical labels on and off.

 7. **Reset pan/zoom** This button will reset the pan and zoom settings on the